Expert Advice, Workshops & Support

 Managing change is important, always has been.
-Times were constantly changing even before the COVID crisis.
+Times were constantly changing even before the COVID crisis and then the continuing world of a seemingly unpredictable Trump.
+Of course there is Artificial Intelligence to make things even nore interesting.
 We have had, and continue to have, new legislation developed and regulatory changes constantly occurring at the federal, state and local levels.

 And - the global community is made up by tens of thousands of smaller communities.